Reviews You Can Rely On

 Programming

-Feature-rich computers like the Garmin Edge models score slightly lower due to the extra time it takes to configure features and pair compatible accessories.
-If you're coming from an older Garmin Edge model, the process will feel easy and automatic, but if you're new to the environment, it'll take some time.
-Most of the setup of the Garmin models is done on the computer itself and can be time-consuming.
+Feature-rich computers like the Garmin Edge models score slightly lower because of the extra time required to configure features and pair compatible accessories.
+If you're coming from an older Garmin Edge model, the process will feel easy and automatic (especially because the Garmin Connect app can simply copy over your settings), but if you're new to the environment, it'll take some time.
+You can adjust things in the app or on the device.
 Garmin pre-sets data fields based on the sensors you connect to it, but we found it still required quite a fair bit of tweaking to get it right.
-On the other hand, the Wahoo ELEMNT Bolt 2 stands out with the ELEMNT Companion app, which allows you to configure everything from your smartphone and then sync with the head unit.
-The same goes for the Lezyne Mega XL.
-Their Ally V2 app is easy to use and handles almost all programming and setup.
-On the other hand,
+The Wahoo ELEMNT Bolt 3 stands out with the ELEMNT Companion app, which lets you configure everything on your smartphone and sync it with the head unit.

 Features

-Bike computers range from simple to extremely complex, but ultimately, we focus on the features that are truly usable.
-The Garmin Edge 1050 and Edge 840 topped the charts throughout testing.
-They are both GPS-enabled, ANT+ and Bluetooth Smart accessory compatible, have touchscreens, and a wealth of training, navigation, and connected features.
+Bike computers range from simple to extremely complex, but ultimately, we focus on the truly usable features.
+The Garmin Edge 1050, Edge 850, and Edge 840 topped the charts throughout testing.
+They are both GPS-enabled, compatible with ANT+ and Bluetooth Smart accessories, have touchscreens, and offer a wealth of training, navigation, and connected features.
 But that's just skimming the surface; both models have too many features to mention here.

 Connected features work via your smartphone, typically through the computer's companion app.
 Connected features include text and call notifications, activity uploads to fitness-tracking apps, and Live Tracking.
 Most models of GPS-enabled computers have these basic connected features.
 The Garmin Edge 1050, Edge 840, and Edge Explore 2 take it to another level with Group Track, device-to-device transfers, weather, and rider-to-rider messaging.
 They even have hydration and nutrition tracking functions.
 All of the Garmin Edge models also have a unique Incident Detection feature that, when enabled, can automatically notify your contacts in the event of a crash.
-We also love the built-in speaker on the Edge 1050 that works as a bike bell and gives audible directions.
+We also love the built-in speakers on the Edge 1050 and 850, which work as a bike bell and give audible directions.

 Many of the bike computers we tested include navigation features such as maps, route planning, and turn-by-turn navigation.
 While most GPS-enabled models offer solid nav features, the Garmin Edge Explore 2 stands out as being particularly helpful with its large color touchscreen, preloaded global maps, customizable course creation based on road preferences, automatic round-trip routing, Strava route integration, turn-by-turn guidance, a searchable database of destinations, and audio prompts.
 We found it just as effective as a smartphone for navigating to local restaurants and coffee shops.
-The ELEMNT Bolt V2 also offers a large color display and robust navigation, though its screen isn't as vibrant as Garmin's and its interface is slightly less intuitive.
-The Hammerhead Karoo 2 also impressed us with its navigation capabilities and excellent display quality.
+The ELEMNT Bolt 3 also offers a large color display and robust navigation, though its screen isn't as vibrant as Garmin's and its interface is slightly less intuitive.

 Versatility